 The Bottom Line

-A reverse mortgage can be a helpful financial tool for the senior homeowners.
+A reverse mortgage can be a helpful financial tool for senior homeowners.
 But it is seen that most of the Indian senior citizens avoid this tool as they get an emotional attachment with the house they live in and they want to leave some property for their heirs.
 But the persons with no legal heirs should use this financing option.

-The reverse mortgage in India is issued by a few lenders such as SBI, Axis Bank, IDBI, Union Bank of India etc. A reverse mortgage is a complicated product the advice of expert financial counsellor should be taken prior to avail this loan.
+The reverse mortgage in India is issued by a few lenders such as SBI, Axis Bank, IDBI, Union Bank of India etc. A reverse mortgage is a complicated product the advice of an expert financial counselor should be taken prior to avail this loan.
 The borrowers must educate themselves about all the aspects of this loan so that they can make the best decision on the use of the equity of their home.

 Dilzer Consultants Pvt Ltd